poconnor-pilz/mgrpc-java/readme.txt

 rpc RouteChat(stream RouteNote) returns (stream RouteNote) {}
 public StreamObserver<RouteNote> routeChat(final StreamObserver<RouteNote> responseObserver)

+The single out methods may look awkward but the benefit is that it is clear that this is not a local inline request.
+You will have to at least wrap it in a StreamSingleWaiter and put in a timeout.

 stream in, single out may not be great for e.g. download project where you might like to pass some extra info besides the stream, e.g. the name of the project etc. So for this you might have to have some optional metadata in the first message.
 Normally it will take all the values in the stream and then return the single out but if there is a problem then it will return the single out straight away with an error (which client gets as exception).
 Also are the grpc streams stateless? i.e. what if you have multiple clients streaming in.
 Does the server have to distinguish each stream?
 Presumably not.
 So we should test for the same.